It was not just an adventure, it was a personal journey…

 After I spent last summer kayaking a few times on the Black Sea coast in Bulgaria, I couldn’t wait to get back on track.
 The rafting seemed like the perfect adventure to kick off the year.
 I didn’t know what to expect.
 That’s why I’m thankful to you guys for your feedback, experience, and encouragement you shared with me in this Facebook post.

 Rafting was something new and exciting!
 It was more, and at the same time, less than what I expected.
-Due to some extra challenges on the way, I learnt some very important life lessons from this trip, too.
-But more about that later.

 8 am in the morning, still sleepy but excited (you can see it in my eyes) and getting ready for rafting.
 Photo by the annoying Andrey Andreev.